Made at Tamar Brickworks, Devon United Mine, Mary Tavey, Devon. Photo by Ian Castledine.

 Tomlinson, reverse Ilkeston.
 Photo by courtesy of Derby Museums.

-John Tomlinson & Son, Lyons Street, Sheffield.
+John Tomlinson & Son, Carwood Lane Brickworks & Broad Lane, Sheffield - Kelly's West Riding Directory 1881.
+Lyons Street, Sheffield.
 Kelly's Sheffield Directory 1893.
-Photo and info by courtesy of the Frank Lawson collection.
+Photos and info by courtesy of Frank Lawson.

 Found in Warwickshire by Darrell R Buckley.